This post may contain affiliate links. Learn more.

 In the carry-on world, size matters.
 Whilst it may not run true in other aspects of life, we need to remember this when choosing a carry-on.

 There’s a fine line between buying a carry-on and crossing over into “may as well just be a suitcase” territory.

-If you’re just wanting a case that’ll be used as a “weekend” carry-on, then you probably don’t need something that’s huge, and vice versa if you’re looking for a carry-on that can double up as a “full week of vacation” case.
+If you just want a case that’ll be used as a “weekend” carry-on, then you probably don’t need something that’s huge, and vice versa, if you’re looking for a carry-on that can double up as a “full week of vacation” case.